ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

       if (x >= 0) return 10;
       else return 100;
 ```
 That is a lot of code.
 Could we do better here?
 Can we use the fact that this function is returning only two values somehow?
-See below for answers.
+See below for a new approach.

 4. Consider a function like the following:
 ```